BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-17-how-i-setup-this-github-pages-blog-site-part-02.md

 1. Run `git tag` which will list all existing tags and verify the tag is there.
 1. Run `git push --tags` to push the release tag to GitHub
 1. Validate that the Deploy github Action ran.
-1. Validate that teh new features appear on the public site
+1. Validate that the new features appear on the public site

 ## Wrapping up